 Internal conflicts forced Francisco to leave and set up Jufran Food Industries, which manufactured Jufran Banana Catsup, named after son Magdalo Jr. or Jun, hence “JUFRAN.”
 In 1996, UFC was acquired by Southeast Asian Foods Inc. (SAFI), known today as NutriAsia, which continues to make Mafran and Jufran sauces.

-9. Mang Tomas All-Around Sarsa.
+9. Mang Tomas All-Around Sarsa

 His early patrons included sabungeros from the nearby La Loma cockpit, but word-of-mouth spread the news about his delectable lechons and expanded his clientele to include VIPs, like Pres.
 Ramon Magsaysay.
 His bestselling lechons were slathered with his famous liver-based Sarsa ni MANG TOMAS which he himself concocted.

 The lechon sauce proved to be another hit, and the rights were bought by the owners of the popular Aristocrat Restaurant.
-In 1991, Southeast Asia Food Inc. (now NutriAsia) became the new owners of the Mang Tomas lechon sauce brand and was repositioned as an “all around-sarsa” bottled in the familiar clear bottles and labelled with a familiar character trademark of a man in a salakot.
+In 1991, Southeast Asia Food Inc. (now NutriAsia) became the new owners of the Mang Tomas lechon sauce brand and was repositioned as an “all around-sarsa” bottled in the familiar clear bottles and labeled with a familiar character trademark of a man in a salakot.

 The oldest documented fish sauce brand in the country is Rufina Patis, which widow Rufina Salao Vda. de Lucas was said to have prepared as early as 1900.